ShreyaRaviK/Sign-Language-Translation-System/README.md

 ## Overview

 SIGNSIGHT is an AI-powered web application that translates sign language gestures into text and speech in real-time.
 The system uses computer vision techniques to detect hand movements and machine learning models to classify signs into letters, numbers, and words.
-It integrates with Google's Gemini API for natural language processing and text-to-speech functionality to provide audio output.
+It integrates with an LLM for natural language processing and text-to-speech functionality to provide audio output.

 The application supports three main modes:
 - **Letter Mode**: Recognizes individual letters from the American Sign Language (ASL) alphabet